exercism/problem-specifications/exercises/affine-cipher/description.md

 Values `a` and `m` must be *coprime* (or, *relatively prime*) for automatic decryption to succeed, ie. they have number `1` as their only common factor (more information can be found [Wikipedia article about coprime integers](https://en.wikipedia.org/wiki/Coprime_integers)).
-In case `a` is not coprime to `m` your program should return `"Error: a and m must be coprime."`.
+In case `a` is not coprime to `m`, your program should return `"Error: a and m must be coprime."`.
 Otherwise it should encrypt or decrypt with the provided key.

 For the purpose of this exercise, digits are valid input but they are not encrypted.
 Spaces and punctuation